Considering four different replication options for data in Amazon S3

-- Metadata preservation: Datasync keeps the integrity of your system metadata and your permissions when data is copied between storage systems.
+- Metadata preservation: DataSync keeps the integrity of your file system metadata and your permissions when data is copied between storage systems.
 This is beneficial for applications dependent on such metadata.

-- Monitoring and auditing: Datasync provides you the ability to view migration progress as well as data about a past migration using Cloudwatch.
+- Monitoring and auditing: DataSync provides you the ability to view migration progress as well as data about a past migration using Amazon CloudWatch.

 - Security: Data consistency between your source and destination is encrypted in transit.

 - Efficient and Fast: DataSync uses multi-threaded architecture to ensure a quick migration between on premises and AWS connections.

 - Task limit: The maximum number of tasks you can create in an account is 100 per AWS Region.
 Quota can be increased.

 - Objects per task: DataSync allows you to transfer 50 million objects per task.
 For tasks that transfer more than 20 million files, make sure you allocate a minimum of 64 GB of RAM.

 - AWS storage services transferring: The maximum number of files per task between AWS storage services is 25 million.
 Quota can be increased.